thorlorick/react_grade_insight/pastings.md

 # CLEAN UP TIME
 I have so many files from so many different iterations that I need to clean up.
 BUT..deleting the wrong file....oh man this is going to be stressful.
 Here we go.....

+# CLEAN UP TABLES
+SET FOREIGN_KEY_CHECKS = 0;

+DELETE FROM grades;
+DELETE FROM assignments;
+DELETE FROM students;

+ALTER TABLE grades AUTO_INCREMENT = 1;
+ALTER TABLE assignments AUTO_INCREMENT = 1;
+ALTER TABLE students AUTO_INCREMENT = 1;

+SET FOREIGN_KEY_CHECKS = 1;

+I'm using this to get rid of data if I need to repopulate....it's probably not correct, but it seems to work